 Living in Majoritarian Times

-Along with the subject of minorities, its inextricable bond with two allied ideas, equally foundational to the vision of the Indian Republic, is also examined: secularism and nationalism.
-The three together form a conceptual whole to the extent that none finds its manifestation without referring to the other two.
+Also examined is the concept of minority being inextricably bound with two allied ideas equally foundational to the vision of the Indian Republic: secularism and nationalism.
+The three together form a conceptual whole to the extent that none finds its manifestation without reference to the other two.
 The take-offs of the minority question in India include the archetypal nationalist's disapproval of the very endurance of the subject post-Independence.
-Or, the resilience of religions, customs and practices of non-Sanskritist or non-Hinduistic inheritance, considered perilous to national security, called for a final solution.
-This and several allied issues form the topics dealt with in this thought-provoking volume.
+The secular-modernists and the Hindutva nationalists converge in prescribing assimilation-one into a modernist project, the other into a national culture defined by Sanskritic Hinduism-while the pluralist vision, tolerant of divergent practices, follies in assuming cultures and religious observances as frozen.
+This, along with several allied issues, forms the heart of this thought-provoking volume.